delta-game/site/content/meta/index.md

 # METΔ
 ### Internal / Self-Referential Documentation For DELTΔ
 All sourced from https://github.com/delta-game/meta;
-> WARNING: If you don't have dark-mode on -- be aware, you fill be flash-banged clicking these links!
+> WARNING: If you don't have dark-mode on -- be aware, you **will** be flash-banged clicking these links!

 | Type                                                                           | Desc                                                        |
 |--------------------------------------------------------------------------------|-------------------------------------------------------------|